jdjakub/phd-thesis/ch-analysis.md

 As examined by Gabriel\ \cite{WIB} and Kell\ \cite{Kell-OS}, Unix "won" in a way that Lisp and Smalltalk did not, firmly establishing the Unix Paradigm as ubiquitous.
 Where Lisp and Smalltalk exist, they are processes sitting within Unix and saving to "image" files.
 For implementors of novel programming systems, the tenacious Volatility Split, Change By Re-creation model and Static Commitments clash with the Interactive Paradigm natural to the enterprise.

 # Self-sustainability
-This is one of the properties of programming systems that we are interested in for this thesis.
+This is one of the properties of programming systems that we are interested in.
 To a first approximation, self-sustainability involves being able to evolve and re-program a system, using itself, while it is running.
-It is instructive to start by examining Unix in this light.
+It is instructive to examine Unix in this light.

 ## Self-Sustainability at the Large Scope
 At the "large" scope, we have individual processes---text editors, compilers, interpreters, debuggers---which change the large-scale system state (files), such as by creating new programs.
 Some of these processes run *shell scripts* to coordinate this activity, this being the de-facto programming language^[Technically, the various shell *dialects* (bash, csh, etc.) form the de-facto *languages* plural, but this is not important for the point.] at the large scope.
 In this way, a Unix system is evolved and re-programmed using itself, while it is running.
 Hence, Unix (i.e. Programming-in-the-large) is self-sustainable.